vendure-ecommerce/storefront-sveltekit-starter/README.md

-# SvelteKit and Vendure Commerce
+# Vendure SvelteKit Storefront

-`/storefront` is a SvelteKit project that uses `/vendure` the Vendure e-commerce framework as a back-end.
+This is an e-commerce storefront application which is designed to be used with the Vendure e-commerce framework as a back-end.

-To get started:

-- clone the project,
-  - `cd` into `vendure` and run `pnpm install`.
-  - choose the SQLite option
-  - `pnpm run start` to start the server.
-- open another terminal `cd` into the `/storefront` directory and run `pnpm install`.
-  - `cp .envsample .env`
-  - `pnpm run dev`
+Built with SvelteKit, KitQL, Tailwind CSS, and the daisyUI.